esrrhs/pingtunnel/README_EN.md

     -type     client or server

+    server param:

+    -key      Set password, default 0

+    -nolog    Do not write log files, only print standard output, default 0 is off

+    -noprint  Do not print standard output, default 0 is off

+    -loglevel log level, default is info

+    -maxconn  the max num of connections, default 0 is no limit

+    -maxprt   max process thread in server, default 100

+    -maxprb   max process thread's buffer in server, default 1000

+    -conntt   The timeout period for the server to initiate a connection to the destination address.
+The default is 1000ms.

+    client param:

     -l        Local address, traffic sent to this port will be forwarded to the server

     -s        The address of the server, the traffic will be forwarded to this server through the tunnel